centic9/headset-charge-indicator/README.md

 If you provide a commandline argument `--switch-command`, an additional "Switch" menu will be added with options to switch between Soundcard and some Headsets and USB devices.
-The provided application or script will be invoked with "1" for soundcard, "2" for headset, "3" for an USB headset and "4" for a chat-device (it should be easy to adjust this for your devices).
+The provided application or script will be invoked with "1" for soundcard, "2" for headset, "3" for an USB headset, "4" for a chat-device and "5" for Monitor Audio (it should be easy to adjust this for your devices).

 A script can for example use pactl and/or pacmd to send audio output to the correct endpoint